-For each pillar, the use of more than one Schedule C2 template may be needed.
-For example, under the Key Activity "Marketing", an RTO may require one Schedule C2 template to describe the work associated with social media marketing, a second Schedule C2 template to scope the work associated with trade shows/FAM tours and perhaps a third or fourth to describe the work of other major marketing initiatives.
+For each pillar, the use of more than one Schedule C template may be needed.
+For example, under the Key Activity "Marketing", an RTO may require one Schedule C template to describe the work associated with social media marketing and a second Schedule C template to scope the work associated with trade shows/FAM tours.

-The RTO is to base the number on what is required to most effectively communicate key priorities, activities and objectives.
+The RTO is to base the number on what is required to most effectively communicate key priorities, activities and objectives keeping in mind the benefits of a streamlined Schedule C.